Skip to main content

 12 mentions Positive Neutral Negative

-• “The game is awesome, no ads, it has a main story quest along with side quests.
-You can choose to have permadeath on for a more challenging mode or off to just explore and enjoy the game.
-The movement system is nice along with the attacking system, and above all, it's a great time killer; nothing is ever really the same.”
+• “The game is awesome, with no ads.
+It has a main story quest along with side quests.
+You can choose perma-death for a harder mode or turn it off to just explore and enjoy the game.
+The movement system is nice along with the attacking system, and above all, it's a great time killer.
+Nothing is ever really the same.”

 • “I do hope the questing becomes more complicated and advanced as the story continues and the game progresses in development.”